 - 300 g self-raising flour

 - 130 g golden caster sugar or granulated sugar

 - 150 g granola

 - 125 ml extra virgin olive oil

-Preheat the oven to 180 C (160 C fan).
-Line up the 12-hole muffin tin with paper cases.
-Place the flour, sugar, cinnamon, dates, raisins and 3/4 of the granola in a large bowl and mix to combine.
+- Preheat oven to 180 C (160 C fan).
+Line up the 12-hole muffin tin or 6- hole jumbo muffin tin with paper cases (if using jumbo tin, tulip-style cases will work really well).
+Prepare your apples and once grated, set aside.
+Place the flour, sugar, cinnamon, dates, raisins and ¾ of the granola in a large bowl and mix to combine.